Nexmo/station/_tutorials/validate-a-number.md

 ## Conclusion

 In this tutorial you learned how to validate and determine the international format of a number and calculate the cost of calling or sending SMS messages to it.

+## Resources and Further Reading

+- Check out our [Number Insight Guides](/number-insight) for more things you can do with Number Insight.
+- Read [Blog Posts](https://www.nexmo.com/?s=number+insight) about Number Insight.
+- Visit the [Number Insight API Reference](/api/number-insight) for detailed documentation on each endpoint.